M

 Punta Pacifica is where Panama City’s skyline lives.
 The towers here are glass, the hotels have rooftop pools, and the bay views from the upper floors are genuinely spectacular.
 It is the right neighborhood if you want a seamless, high-comfort stay and do not mind being a taxi or Uber ride away from Casco Viejo.

-The trade-off is walkability.
-Punta Pacifica is not a neighborhood you will stroll through the way you would Casco Viejo or El Cangrejo.
+The honest trade-off: Punta Pacifica is not a neighborhood you will stroll through the way you would Casco Viejo or El Cangrejo.
 It is built for cars, and the street-level experience is malls and highways rather than cafes and plazas.
 That is not a dealbreaker for most travelers, but it is worth knowing before you book.
+Plan on Ubering or walking along the Cinta Costera waterfront to get to most restaurants worth eating at.

 The adjacent San Francisco district softens this slightly.
 It has more of a residential feel and is still close enough to Multiplaza and the waterfront to be convenient.